Informfully/Documentation/docs/source/scrapers.rst

 Informfully is complemented by a dedicated content scraper.
 The entire content scraper pipeline is written in Python and uses MongoDB for persistent storage of news items.
 The individual scraper modules (called `scrape.py` or `scrape\_n.py` in the Figure below) are required to implement a scraping function `scrape()`.
+There are two main parts to the scraper.
+The first part contains the scraper implementations that allow collecting/scraping online resources.
+The second part is the processing pipeline for text normalization, cleaning, and subsequent steps before storing them in the database.

 Despite the goal of the scrapers being the same for all outlets, the different formats, types of sources of information, and paywalls on news outlets rendered the task of having only one scraper very challenging
 Hence, the decision was made to have split scrapers, where one part consists of shared core functionalities of parsing HTML, and a second part of adjusting to particular news outlets.